 The Commission operates within the Employment portfolio.
-The Minister for Employment is the responsible Minister and has the power to give directions to the Commission about the performance of its functions and the exercise of its powers.
+The Minister has the power to give directions to the Commission about the performance of its functions and the exercise of its powers.
 These directions may include criteria and procedures for the scope of licences, record keeping and reporting requirements, and related matters.

 Role and function

-The Commission administers functions under the SRC Act, other than those functions attributed to Comcare.
-The SRC Act establishes the workers’ compensation scheme covering Commonwealth employees, Australian Capital Territory (ACT) Government employees and the employees of licensed entities.
+The Commission administers regulatory functions of the SRC Act, other than those functions attributed to Comcare.
+The SRC Act establishes the workers’ compensation scheme covering Commonwealth employees, ACT Government employees and the employees of licensed entities.

-The Commission has both general and specific roles and functions conferred on it by the SRC Act and WHS Act.
+The Commission has a number of general and specific roles and functions conferred on it by the SRC Act and WHS Act.
 The role and functions under the SRC Act are to: